gpt-cmdr/ras-commander/Comprehensive_Library_Guide.md

 ## Introduction

-RAS-Commander is a Python library designed to automate and streamline operations with HEC-RAS projects.
+RAS-Commander (ras-commander) is a Python library designed to automate and streamline operations with HEC-RAS projects.
 This guide provides a comprehensive overview of the library's key concepts, best practices, and usage patterns.

 ## Key Concepts for ras_commander